-In our forthcoming book titled Living Collective Wisdom, we write:
+In our forthcoming book titled Leadership for Collective Wisdom, we write:

 When human beings gather in groups, a depth of awareness and insight, a transcendent knowing, becomes available to us that, if accessed, can lead to profound action.
 We call this transcendent knowing collective wisdom.